Common issues and a few hacks with Magento 2 Full Page Cache

 Additionally, not all the pages can be added to the cache.
 Some pages are defined as ‘uncacheable’, meaning that Magento must generate these pages with every single request.

-Even more, some blocks may be defined as ‘uncacheable’.
-It means that every page with such a block inside requires to be generated from scratch by Magento with each request from a visitor.
+Moreover, some blocks may be defined as ‘uncacheable’.
+This means that every page with such a block inside needs to be generated from scratch by Magento with each request from a visitor.

 There is a list of default pages which are cacheable:

 - Products list page

 - Product page

 - CMS page

 And there is a list of pages defined as uncacheable: